Updated Jan 9, 2023

 Create a payment plan template

-A payment plan can be created as a template so that it's easy to apply to any invoice.
+Save your payment as a template so that it's easy to use on future invoices.

 Go to Templates >> Payment Plans.